m1ck2/hg-sip/sphinx/c_api.rst

     :return:
         the generated type structure.
 This will not change and may be saved in a static cache.  ``NULL`` is returned if the C/C++ type doesn't exist.

-.. c:function:: void *sipForceConvertToInstance(PyObject *obj, sipWrapperType *type, PyObject *transferObj, int flags, int *state, int *iserr)

-    .. deprecated:: 4.8
-        Use :c:func:`sipForceConvertToType()` instead.

-    This converts a Python object to an instance of a C structure or C++ class by calling :c:func:`sipCanConvertToInstance()` and, if it is successfull, calling :c:func:`sipConvertToInstance()`.

-    See :c:func:`sipConvertToInstance()` for a full description of the arguments.

-.. c:function:: void *sipForceConvertToMappedType(PyObject *obj, const sipMappedType *mt, PyObject *transferObj, int flags, int *state, int *iserr)

-    .. deprecated:: 4.8
-        Use :c:func:`sipForceConvertToType()` instead.

-    This converts a Python object to an instance of a C structure or C++ class which has been implemented as a mapped type by calling :c:func:`sipCanConvertToMappedType()` and, if it is successfull, calling :c:func:`sipConvertToMappedType()`.

-    See :c:func:`sipConvertToMappedType()` for a full description of the arguments.

 .. c:function:: void *sipForceConvertToType(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, int *iserr)